-Numerous emails pile up in a mail inbox every day, so your email subject line is the most important aspect of your communication.
+Numerous emails pile up in an inbox every day, so your survey email subject line is the most important aspect of your communication.
 Particularly, consumers are averse to any surveys that don't add value to them.
 This makes the email subject line the cornerstone of your customer survey mail.
 It may either rouse your customer's interest or kill it off altogether.

-1. Keep the Subject Short
+# Keep the Subject Short

-2. Don’t Use Fillers in the Subject Line
+# Don’t Use Fillers in the Subject Line

-3. Create a Sense of Urgency
+# Create a Sense of Urgency

 Most of us are procrastinators, some more than others.
-So write your subject line in such a way that it creates a sense of urgency among your readers.
+So write your survey subject lines in such a way that it creates a sense of urgency among your readers.
 The reader doesn’t necessarily have to answer it at that time, but it should create a belief that they need to take the survey as soon as possible.

-4. Personalize Subject Lines
+# Personalize the Survey Email Subject Lines

-Personalize your subject lines to include the recipients' names.
+Personalize your survey subject lines to include the recipients' names.
 While it may not seem like much, but adding a personal touch can make a lot of difference.
 It gives the reader a sense of importance and a belief in the genuineness of your interest in their opinion.
 Personalize your subject lines based on these criteria:

 - Use the recipients' name in the subject line

-- Base the subject lines on their recent purchases.
+- Base the survey subject lines on their recent purchases.
 Focus on the specifics of their purchases.
 Don’t delay in sending relevant survey emails after purchases

 - Include the user's locations.
 If targeting consumers in a specific state/city mention the location

-5. Incentivize the Survey
+# Incentivize the Survey

 The consumer always thinks about “What's In It For Me(WIIFM)”.
 Offer the readers incentives to complete the survey.
 When the reader feels that completing the survey is worth the time spent on it they are more likely to open the mail.
 Many eCommerce sites have now made it a common practice to offer such incentives to consumers for completion of their surveys.

-6. Don’t Try to Be Too Clever
+# Don’t Try to Be Too Clever

 Yes, everyone enjoys a little play on words or the occasional puns.
-But the trick here is to not be so clever with your subject line that people don’t get it on the first read.
-If a casual reader does not get the meaning in the first instance, it would be better not to use that line at all.
+But the trick here is to not be so clever with your email survey subject line that people don’t get it on the first read.
+If a casual reader does not get the meaning in the first go, it would be better not to use that line at all.
 Slight humor or quirkiness raises the curiosity of your readers, but if you overdo it, they will just skip it.
 Let the readers spend time enjoying what they read, not trying to figure out what you mean.

 # Ensure to Send from Your Own ‘from’ Address

 Email readers see two things when they receive your email: the subject line and the sender's address name.
 Organizations that use mass mailing systems often let the ‘from’ address remain as the name of their mailing system.
 It may seem like a minor thing but let your customers know exactly who the mail is from.
-Add your name so that the customer knows its from you and is not from an organization unknown to them.
+Add your name so that the customer knows it’s from you and is not from an organization unknown to them.

 Probably the second most important part of your subject line, check and recheck your grammar before you send it out.
 The subject line is the only thing the user will read, so make sure you don’t make any errors in it.
 Something you could try is to send the email to your employees in-house.
 If your employees see the email survey subject line and open the mail, you’re good to go, but if they don’t, there is a problem with it.
 Because if you can’t get your employees to open a mail after reading the survey subject line, there's a high chance your customers won’t open it either.